Quarterican-KJ/Neighborhood-Map/README.md

 ##### React Neighborhood Map

 > This is a single page application displaying popular bar style areas in Joplin, MO.
+If you would like to view a live version of the app please visit https://neighborhood-map-sj.herokuapp.com/
 <br/><br/>

 Project created using React JS, Foursquare API and Google Maps API. <br/>